 Physical education is timetabled for all students from Prep onwards.
 Opportunities are provided for students to participate in a large range of sports at school levels.

-Technologies ensures that all students benefi from learning about and working with the many forms of technologies that shape the world in which we live.
+Technologies ensures that all students benefit from learning about and working with the many forms of technology that shape the world in which we live.

-History aims to ensure that students develop knowledge, understanding and appreciation of the past and the forces that shape societies, including Australian society, as well as understanding and use of historical concepts, such as evidence, continuity and change, perspectives, empathy and significance.
+History aims to ensure that students develop knowledge, understanding and appreciation of the past and the forces that shape societies, including Australian society, as well as understanding and use of historical concepts, such as chronology, evidence, continuity and change, cause and effect, and significance.

 Geography is a structured way of exploring, analysing and understanding the characteristics of the places that make up our world, using concepts like place, environment, sustainability and change.
 It addresses scales from the personal to the global and time periods from a few years to thousands of years.

-The Arts enables exploration of the dynamic relationships between the five Arts subjects: Dance, Drama, Media Arts, Music and Visual Arts.
-This involves students making and responding to artworks in many forms using materials, techniques and technologies.
-Within all Arts subjects, design facilitates the creative and practical realisation of ideas.
+The arts learning area enables exploration of the dynamic relationships between the five arts subjects: dance, drama, media arts, music and visual arts.
+This involves students making and responding to artworks in many forms using various materials, techniques and technologies.
+Within all arts subjects, design facilitates the creative and practical realisation of ideas.

 Science provides a way of answering interesting and important questions about the world.
 The knowledge it produces has proved to be a basis for action in our personal, social and economic lives.
 Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world through exploring the unknown, investigating universal mysteries, making predictions and solving problems.

-Languages is designed to enable all students to engage in learning a language in addition to English.
+The languages learning area is designed to enable all students to engage in learning a language in addition to English.
 Languages helps to ensure students communicate in the target language, and understand the relationship between language and culture.
-Languages study also helps students understand themselves as communicators and develop intercultural capability.
+Language studies also help students understand themselves as communicators and develop intercultural capability in communication.